-Cindy Silva was first elected to the City Council in 2006 and was subsequently re-elected to the Council in 2010 and re-appointed in 2014.
+Cindy Silva is currently serving as the Mayor of Walnut Creek.
+She was first elected to the City Council in 2006 and was subsequently re-elected to the Council in 2010,re-appointed in 2014, and re-elected in 2018.
 She served as mayor in 2010-11, and again in 2012-13.
 Prior to her election to the City Council, Silva served on the Planning Commission from 2004-06, including two years during which the City was updating and adopting General Plan 2025.

 As mayor in 2011, Silva founded Walnut Creek Community Service Day, which she still co-chairs.
 Now in its eighth year, Community Service Day has involved an average 1,200 volunteers each year, contributing more than 35,000 cumulative hours to complete projects for schools, libraries, open spaces, parks, the arts, and community service organizations.
 The Community Service Day effort was honored to receive a 2012 Helen Putnam Award for excellence from the League of California Cities.
 Also in 2011, Silva spearheaded a Community Blue Ribbon Task Force on Fiscal Health, a 14-member community-based group that invested 9 months and more than 3,000 person hours in assessing and providing recommendations on Walnut Creek's long-term operating revenues and expenses, capital assets and investments, and financial policies.
 In 2013 as mayor, Silva initiated 2nd Saturday Spotlight, a year-long program that gave community members an opportunity to learn more about some of Walnut Creek's local treasures and city operations.